 FAQs

-Can I still file a claim if the truck was from another state?
+Can I still file a claim if I was a passenger in the vehicle that was hit?

-What if a mechanical failure caused the crash?
+What if a government or municipal vehicle was involved in the crash?

 John (Jack) Zinda